 The administration of Palestine was largely centralized, although organs of local government existed.
 He assumed that Mr. Morgan in referring to a break in the administration meant that the executive machinery and the technical services would come to an end on 15 May and that thereafter there would be new personnel.
 He supposed that Mr. Morgan would like the same personnel to carry on.
 The difficulty was that the personnel of the Palestine administration was made up of two sections, one recruited in Palestine and a small section recruited from the British Colonial Service.
 All personnel was now in the employment of the Crown.
-When the Crown ceased to function in Palestine the contracts would automatically expire.
-There was a small administrative and technical group employed for the time being by the Palestine Government but actually members of a unified Colonial Service.
+Then the Crown ceased to function in Palestine the contracts would automatically expire.
+There was a small administrative and technical group employed for the time being by the Falestine Government but actually members of a unified Colonial Service.
 When they end their job in one territory they were liable for transfer to other territories.
 The persons in this small group, therefore, would have to be withdrawn.
 In the case of all other officials in Palestine the United Kingdom Government would have to terminate their contracts, but there was nothing to prevent the Commission from re-engaging them.
 However, he supposed that after 15 May there would be major readjustments with respect to future employment.
-This was a problem to be faced by the Commission itself which could offer employment now so that the services would be continued.
-The situation has been made, in some respects, easier because during the last few months the Central Government in Palestine was trying to decentralize services and devolving more authority to local authorities so that the services would have to be informed in advance that employment would be offered, otherwise employment would automatically end.
+This was a problem to be faced by /the Commission the Commission itself which could offer employment now so that the services would be continued.
+The situation has been made, in some respects, easier because during the last few months the Central Government in Palestine was trying to de-centralize services and devolving more authority to local authorities so that the services could be continued after the termination of the Mandate.
+But unless the Commission itself took action, it would not be possible to continue them.
+The local authorities would have to be informed in advance that employment would be offered, otherwise employment would automatically end.